jhuix-js/tikzjax/README.md

 ## Acknowledgements

-This project is greatly inspired by [@drgrice1/tikzjax](https://github.com/drgrice1/tikzjax) and [@artisticat1/tikzjax](https://github.com/artisticat1/tikzjax/tree/output-single-file).
+This project is greatly inspired by [node-tikzjax](https://github.com/prinsss/node-tikzjax) and [@drgrice1/tikzjax](https://github.com/drgrice1/tikzjax) and [@artisticat1/tikzjax](https://github.com/artisticat1/tikzjax/tree/output-single-file).

 This port would not be possible without the original [tikzjax](https://github.com/kisonecat/tikzjax) project.

 Prebuilt WebAssembly binaries and supporting files are [downloaded](download.sh) from [artisticat1/tikzjax#output-single-file](https://github.com/artisticat1/tikzjax/tree/output-single-file).

-A fork of [drgrice1/dvi2html](https://github.com/drgrice1/dvi2html) is used to convert DVI to SVG.
+The [drgrice1/dvi2html](https://github.com/drgrice1/dvi2html) is used to convert DVI to SVG.

 The BaKoMa fonts shipped with this package are licensed under the [BaKoMa Fonts Licence](css/bakoma/LICENCE).